Missouri Valley Conference baseball tournament

 The Missouri Valley Conference baseball tournament is the conference baseball championship of the NCAA Division I Missouri Valley Conference.
-All eight teams participate in the double-elimination tournament, which in 2014 was played at Bob Warn Field at Sycamore Stadium in Terre Haute, IN.
-The 2022 Missouri Valley Conference Baseball tournament will be held in Springfield, Missouri at Hammons Field.
+Eight teams participate in the double-elimination tournament.
+The 2024 Missouri Valley Conference Baseball tournament was held in Evansville, Indiana at German American Bank Field.
 The winner of the tournament receives an automatic berth to the NCAA Division I Baseball Championship.